 Consultees should attend our meeting from a private, quiet, and distraction-free location so we can make effective use of our time together with a focused discussion.

-It is recommended that you book weekly, biweekly, or monthly consultation sessions to review your treatment progress and any challenges you may encounter in the therapy depending on your individual learning needs and the frequency with which you are seeing your patient.
+It is recommended that you arrange for weekly or biweekly consultation sessions to review your treatment progress and any challenges you may encounter in the therapy depending on your individual learning needs and the frequency with which you are seeing your patient.

 Availability is limited, so taking the initiative to book sessions proactively and being committed to your own learning process is recommended.